ldapjs/node-ldapjs/docs/server.md

 ### entry

-The DN the client is attempting to rename (note this is the same as the `dn` property).
+The DN the client is attempting to rename (this is the same as the `dn` property).

 ### newRdn